cycle/docs/basic/crud.md

 $tr->run();
 ```

-Pass `Transaction::MODE_ENTITY_ONLY` flag to disable casacade persising of related entities:
+Pass `Transaction::MODE_ENTITY_ONLY` flag to disable cascade persisting of related entities:

 ```php
 $tr = new Transaction($orm);